 If you are arriving by ferry, you can access the main entrance of the Zoo via the 238 bus route that travels between Balmoral Beach, the Taronga Zoo Sydney main entrance and the Taronga ferry wharf on the water's edge.

-Strollers: unfortunately, guests will not be able to hire strollers until further notice from Taronga's retail stores for the duration of their visit as a safety precaution, we thank you for your understanding and patience.
+Strollers: unfortunately, guests are not able to hire strollers.
+We thank you for your understanding and patience.

-Wheelchairs: guests will be able to hire wheelchairs from Taronga's retail store located inside the main entrance for the duration of their visit.
+Wheelchairs: guests will be able to hire wheelchairs from Taronga's retail store located inside the main entrance.
 Additional cleaning and hygiene is in place to ensure wheelchairs are safe to hire.

 NOTE: Taronga Zoo Sydney is on a site of 28 hectares and the topography is quite steep in some areas.
 All paths are bitumen and many that traverse the Zoo are reasonably level, however some paths linking the various levels within the Zoo are steep.
 Visitors with limited mobility are still able to traverse the entire Zoo with a number of elevators and ramps located around the site.